Nasadmi/NodeJs-Project/INSTRUCTIONS.md

-# This is the instructions to run the server
+# This is the instructions to run the server (In your Terminal, Windows: cmd, Linux/Mac: terminal)

 ## You need install modules:
 ```